How to Keep Teams Active: Every Method Explained

 Frequently Asked Questions

-Is it against Microsoft Teams' terms to keep your status active?
+Is it against Microsoft's terms to keep your Teams status active?